days

 A polyphenol called curcumin is found in turmeric.
 This chemical, found in plant-based foods, can be extracted from turmeric and ingested as a supplement for health benefits.
 It acts as an antioxidant and may decrease the oxidative stress and inflammation that occurs with declining hormone levels during menopause.

-Eliminating Joint Pain in Menopause
+Eliminating Joint Pain In Menopause

 1. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7710408/